 Call Queues are available for Pro and Enterprise accounts.

-Similarly to a Dept., Call Queues can help filter your incoming calls to a specific group of team members.
-However, there are a few differences that make a Call Queue stand out from a Dept.:
+Similarly to a Department, Call Queues can help filter your incoming calls to a specific group of team members.
+However, there are a few differences that make a Call Queue stand out:

 - Agents are rung out one at a time, based on the Longest Idle Agent (LIA)